USST-RADSAT-SK/usst-adcsim/readme.md

 A list of additional things a user could change:

 * The data that is being saved to the netcdf file.
-E.g. the user might wish to save each disturbance torque individually so that they can look at them in post processing, rather than just saving the sum of them.
+E.g. the user might wish to save each disturbance torque individually so that they can use them in post processing, rather than just saving the sum of them.
 This would be done by editing the creation of the Dataset before it is saved.
-* Only a few elements of the simulation are plotted in the post_processing script, the user should feel free to add an comment out blocks of code in this script as you need, or write their own entirely new post processing scripts.
+* Only a few elements of the simulation are plotted in the post_processing script.
+So, the user should feel free to add and comment out blocks of code in this script as they need, or write their own entirely new post processing scripts.
 E.g. Someone may be interested in looking at solar power generation.
 * The animation can be changed to suit your needs